- Changes to your lifestyle can reduce your risk of diabetes.

 Treatment and management

 The first line of treatment is to devise a healthy eating and physical activity plan to help reduce body weight that, if successful, will bring diabetes under control.
+In some people, losing weight and maintaining a healthy diet can cause their diabetes to go into remission.
+This means their glucose levels remain at a normal range without the need for diabetes medication.

 Some people with type 2 diabetes also need daily injections of insulin, but this is not the case for everyone.